derekcheungsa/ai-automation-finance/README.md

 ## Contact

 If you have any questions or feedback, please don't hesitate to contact us.
-You can reach us by opening an issue or sending an email to [insert email address].
+You can reach us by opening an issue or sending an email to [derekcheungsa@gmail.com].

 Thank you for joining us in AI-Automation-Finance!
 We look forward to learning and growing with you.